rpurton/notification-timer/README.md

 Browser notification custom timer

-Useful for getting up every x minutes/hours to stretch, rest your eyes, etc.
+Useful for reminders to leave your desk every x minutes/hours to stretch, rest your eyes, or do some pushups.

 Specify how often you want to be notified, and what you want the notification to say.